wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/explore-insights.md

 ## Workplace Analytics Home page

-The Workplace Analytics **Home** provides a quick look at leadership ready insights related to nine business outcomes.
+The Workplace Analytics **Home** page provides a quick look at leadership ready insights related to nine business outcomes.
 Each outcome provides a high-level look at relevant metrics, with links to supporting evidence and deeper analysis.
 These insights are useful to quickly identify patterns you want to investigate further.

 In the upper right, **Your organization’s data** gives you a high-level look at your organization’s Workplace Analytics data, including the date range and measured employees included in the analysis. (**Measured employees** are defined as employees with a Workplace Analytics license.)